jackzellweger/website/content/en/docs/concepts/overview/working-with-objects/namespaces.md

 Namespaces are versatile and used by organizations both small and large for different purposes.

-For example, small orgs may use namespaces to set boundaries between resources and limit blast radius of any errors or security issues.
+For example, small organizations might use namespaces to set boundaries between resources running in the cluster and limit blast radius of any errors or security issues.
 Larger organizations may use namespaces to separate resources that handle different kinds of workloads, or resources managed by different departments or teams (for example, via [resource quotas](/docs/concepts/policy/resource-quotas/)).

 Namespaces are not strictly necessary for Kubernetes to function, and not every team needs the boundaries that namespaces provide.
 Start using namespaces when you need what they offer!

 ## How Namespace scoping works

-- Each resource name is required to be unique within a namespace.
-Resources in different namespaces can have the same name.
+- Resources in different namespaces can have the same name, but Kubernetes requires that each resource name is unique within a namespace.

 - Namespaces cannot be nested in other namespaces, and each Kubernetes resource can only be in one namespace.